Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State Betting Trends

+- Wildcats games have hit the over 16 out of 32 times this season.

-- Kansas State has put together a 20-11-1 record against the spread this season.
+- Montana State has put together an 18-11-3 ATS record so far this year.

-- A total of 16 out of the Wildcats' 32 games this season have gone over the point total.
+- In the Bobcats' 32 chances this season, the combined scoring has gone over the point total 14 times.

 Kansas State Futures Odds